 - Dispose of all trash, recycling, and compostable materials appropriately (see disposal options below).
 Don’t forget to count how many bags you collect (for each material) so we can track how much the loaners bins are helping to keep out of the landfill.

 - Return EMPTY bins to CSWD along with the event data form showing the event’s attendance and the amount of waste produced.
 Bins must be returned in the same condition they were in when they were picked up.

-The most popular containers are shown below.
+Our most popular containers are:

 Place signs at your sorting stations to help your attendees get it right.
 You can: